bychrisr/hub-defisats/.system/docs/features/profile-system.md

 ## 📋 Overview

-This document describes the comprehensive profile management system implemented for the Hub DeFiSats platform, including plan-based avatar indicators, notification preferences, and billing management.
+This document describes the comprehensive profile management system implemented for the Axisor platform, including plan-based avatar indicators, notification preferences, and billing management.

 ## 🎯 Features Implemented